-- generally reviewed the remuneration policy and remuneration package of the Group; and - reviewed and approved the remuneration of the Directors.
+- generally reviewed the remuneration policy and remuneration package of the Group; - reviewed and approved the remuneration of the Directors; and - determine the remuneration package for newly appointment directors.

 Details of Directors' remuneration for the Year are disclosed in note 12 to the financial statements.